 However, the new KUHAP also establishes a significant limitation on review.
 Coercive measures (upaya paksa) that have already obtained permission or approval from the Chief of the District Court are not subject to Praperadilan.
 In effect, prior judicial authorisation can immunise the subsequent execution of measures such as search, seizure, and blocking (blokir) from later scrutiny by the Praperadilan judge, shifting the locus of oversight to the initial granting of the warrant rather than the legality and propriety of its implementation (save for the specific possibility of reviewing the seizure of unrelated items).

 The explanatory memorandum to Article 4 notes that Indonesian criminal procedure combines elements of both the continental European and adversarial traditions, with the latter associated with a stronger commitment to procedural justice.
 That aspiration, however, can only be meaningfully realised if coercive measures are subject to rigorous ex ante safeguards and effective ex post control.
-Whilst the new KUHAP formally maintains judicial control by requiring that all coercive measures be authorised by the Chief of the District Court, the breadth of the exception from Praperadilan review risks transforming warrant authorisation into a routine formality rather than a substantive safeguard.
+Whilst the new KUHAP formally maintains judicial control by requiring that all coercive measures be authorised by the Chief of the District Court, the breadth of the exception from Praperadilan review risks transforming warrant authorisation into a routine rubber-stamping formality rather than a substantive safeguard.

-Taken together, the analysis of the former and the new KUHAP showed that Indonesia’s approach to e-evidence and Praperadilan remained normatively ambivalent and structurally fragile.
+Taken together, the shift in Praperadilan under the new KUHAP carries important consequences for the admissibility of e-criminal evidence, not least because it reveals both an expansion and a simultaneous containment of judicial oversight.
 The old regime lacked clear procedural standards for e-evidence, tolerated the admission of unlawfully obtained material, and relied on fragmented doctrines that risked normalising investigative illegality.
 Under the old law, Praperadilan did not function as a mechanism to challenge the admissibility of evidence, leaving questions about the legality of evidentiary acquisition largely outside meaningful pre-trial scrutiny.
 The new KUHAP appears to respond to that deficiency through the stated objective of “penguatan mekanisme praperadilan,” broadening the scope of Praperadilan and strengthening available remedies in the name of accountability and human rights protection.
 Yet this reform is internally compromised by a major limitation: coercive measures (upaya paksa) that have already received permission or approval from the Chief of the District Court are excluded from Praperadilan review.
 That restriction is difficult to reconcile with the claimed strengthening of pre-trial safeguards, because it risks converting judicial authorisation into a shield against subsequent scrutiny rather than a trigger for deeper accountability.

-Additionally, the gains were undercut by the heavy reliance on ex post review and by the broad immunity granted to coercive measures once authorised ex ante by the Chief of the District Court, which threatened to turn warrant authorisation into a largely formalistic exercise. whilst
+Additionally, the gains were undercut by the heavy reliance on ex post review and by the broad immunity granted to coercive measures once authorised ex ante by the Chief of the District Court, which threatened to turn warrant authorisation into a largely formalistic exercise.
+In the context of e-criminal evidence, this is particularly problematic, since digital searches, seizures, interceptions, and extractions often involve intrusive and technically opaque methods that demand rigorous review.
+By insulating court-approved coercive measures from challenge, the new KUHAP risks fostering judicial passivity, where courts defer to prior formal authorisation instead of substantively examining whether rights were infringed in the collection of evidence.
+The result is a troubling institutional imbalance in rights protection: investigators and prosecutors retain broad practical control over the production and use of e-evidence, whilst the judiciary’s supervisory role is weakened precisely where constitutional vigilance should be strongest.
+Rather than fully strengthening Praperadilan, the reform may therefore entrench a model of oversight that is broader in form but narrower in effect.